Here's what you will find on this page:

 Reviews (from Amazon):

-“If you would like to get current on the state of scholarship on the long ending of Mark, this is the introduction you want.
+The Pericope of the Adulteress in Contemporary Research“If you would like to get current on the state of scholarship on the long ending of Mark, this is the introduction you want.
 Highly readable, this volume does not bolster your presuppositions, but alerts you to the important arguments on all sides of the debate regarding Mark's long ending (and the intermediate ending).
 This book is a great introduction for those just jumping into the debate and a good review and update for those who have previously studied the textual issue of Mark's long ending.”

 “The four essays and one response contained in this volume were informative, concise, edifying and accessible.
 As a pastor who aims to preach every verse and word of scripture, it is vital to understand the nature of the text you preach or teach.
 The strengths of this book were fourfold.
 First, the contributors believed that the chief purpose of textual criticism is to gain access to the wording and order of the original manuscripts.
 Secondly, all five contributors represented the entire spectrum of scholarly opinion on this subject, thus making for a stronger and more interesting read.
 Thirdly, the closing essay by Dr. Darrell Bock summarized the four contributing essays with precision and accessible insight.
 Then fourthly, the vast end notes at the end of each essay enables the reader to dig further and get a sample of the relevant findings of scholarship on this issue.”